Actions and Detail Panel

 Understand key clinical data management terminology

-Have a solid understanding of data management plans, CRF design (both paper and EDC) and coding
+Have a solid understanding of data management plans, CRF design (both paper and EDC), data quality and coding principles

 Comprehend the role of clinical data management in Risk-Based Monitoring